Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: An estimate on the rate of convergence of for periodic

 Critically for our purposes in this paper, the proof in \cite{AschKnauf} relies on uniform boundedness of the difference and uses density of truncated eigenfunction expansions to show convergence, and thus does not provide a quantitative estimate on the speed of convergence.
 The main result of this section is then to provide such an estimate.
 We will denote

-In the theorem below, we establish a power law in time upper bound on the difference $\frac1tX_H(t)\psi-Q_H\psi$.
-Since we will be examining sequences of periodic operators with increasing periods and seeking information on their limit, it is important that we record precisely how the constants which appear in this bound depend on the period.
+We establish a power law in time upper bound on the difference $\frac1tX_H(t)\psi-Q_H\psi$.
+Since we will be examining sequences of periodic operators with increasing periods and seeking information on their limit, it is important that we record precisely how the constants that appear in this estimate depend on the period.
+This bound will follow as a corollary of the below theorem.
+We denote by $D(r)=e^{irH}De^{-irH}$ the Heisenberg evolved momentum operator, and we remind the reader that we have defined $\mathcal{D}_s:=\{\psi\in H^2(\R)\cap \dom(|X|^s): \psi''\in \dom(|X|^s)\}$.

 \begin{theorem} Let $R>0$, $s>2$ and $p\geq \pi$.
 If $H$ is a $p$-periodic Schr\"{o}dinger operator with $\|V\|_\infty\leq R$, and $\psi\in \mathcal{D}_s$, then

 where $C_1=C_1(R)$, and $M_3=M_3(\psi)$ are constants. \end{theorem}